CSEdgeOfficial/Java-Programming-Internship/README.md

 ### Final Thoughts

-Completing these tasks and storing them within your named folder will not only improve your web development skills, but also demonstrate your dedication to continuous learning.
+Completing these tasks and storing them within your named folder will not only improve your java development skills, but also demonstrate your dedication to continuous learning.
 Best of luck, and happy coding!